 Secure the images and run time

-Best practice guidance - Scan your container images for vulnerabilities, and only deploy images that have passed validation.
+Best practice guidance

+Scan your container images for vulnerabilities, and only deploy images that have passed validation.
 Regularly update the base images and application runtime, then redeploy workloads in the AKS cluster.

 One concern with the adoption of container-based workloads is verifying the security of images and runtime used to build your own applications.
 How do you make sure that you don't introduce security vulnerabilities into your deployments?
 Your deployment workflow should include a process to scan container images using tools such as Twistlock or Aqua, and then only allow verified images to be deployed.